-The Friends of the Mark West Watershed (FMWW) formed in 2001 as the environmental advocacy armof the Alpine Club.
+The Friends of the Mark West Watershed (FMWW) formed in 2001 as a public access and environmental advocacy entity, specifically as a result of community concerns about the threat of development on the Saddle Mountain property.
 The FMWW has been instrumental in establishing the Saddle Mountain Open Space Preserve since it first challenged a proposal to subdivide and develop estate homes on 1300-acre Saddle Mountain Ranch.
 The FMWW promoted a win-win solution, partnering with Ag + Open Space, the Coastal Conservancy, and others in the public acquisition of the property.

-Recent activities of the Alpine Club and Friends of Mark West Creek that affect the Preserve include:
+Activities of the Alpine Club and Friends of the Mark West Watershed that affect the Preserve have included:

-- Establishing Saddle Mountain Volunteer Patrolsin partnership with the District - Preparing for Emergencies and Fire Preparedness Task Force - Creating a historical record of the Mark West watershed and its community - Installing road signs marking the Mark West creek and watershed boundaries - Carrying out Upper Mark West Creek Restoration and Preservation projects in the Mark West Creek watershed
+- Establishing Saddle Mountain Volunteer Patrols in partnership with the District - Preparing for Emergencies and Fire Preparedness Task Force - Creating a historical record of the Mark West watershed and its community - Installing road signs marking the Mark West creek and watershed boundaries - Carrying out Upper Mark West Creek Restoration and Preservation projects in the Mark West Creek watershed